Have you ever watched Whose Line Is It Anyway? or seen a live improvisational comedy troupe and wondered, “How do they do that?”

 And here’s an improvised “Gum on My Shoe” blues song.

-I also take select players from my classes and do public performances of the Improv Comedy Cabaret – a full 90-minute to two-hour show of improv games, scenes and songs based on audience suggestions.
+I select some of the best improv players in St. Louis and do public performances of the Improv Comedy Cabaret – a full 90-minute to two-hour show of improv games, scenes and songs based on audience suggestions.
 These events are a blast!

 The Wolf Cafe